 The interpretation of what is minor is not necessarily based on the extent to which the zoning by-law is varied.
 Rather it is based on whether the impact of the variance can be considered minor.
 In review of the proposed minor variances, staff have reviewed whether to consider the variance minor based on the location, the context of development on the lands, and the existing characteristics of the neighbourhood.
-The increase to the overall maximum coverage would not, in the opinion of staff, be out of character with the neighbourhood.
-The increase to a single storey home would create minimal visual impact to the neighbouring properties.
-Staff do not anticipate any negative impacts and as such, the impact of the proposal can be considered to be minor in that it would be in keeping with the residential character of the area.
+The reduction to the interior side yard setback would be considered minor as the proposed form of development is not anticipated to have any negative impacts on surrounding land.
+As such, the impact of the proposal can be considered to be minor in that it would be in keeping with the residential character of the area.